Luis Robert Preview, Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Robert leads Chicago with 132 hits and a team-best slugging percentage of .560.
+- Robert has 132 hits to go with a slugging percentage of .560, both of which are tops among Chicago hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks 90th, and he is seventh in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks 43rd, his on-base percentage ranks 88th, and he is seventh in the league in slugging.

 - Robert will look to extend his five-game hitting streak.
-He's batting .474 with one homer over the course of his last games.
+He's batting .474 with one homer over the course of his last outings.

-- In 69.3% of his 127 games this season, Robert has picked up at least one hit.
-He's also had 35 multi-hit games.

-- Robert has an RBI in 48 of 127 games this year, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 37.8% of his games this year, Robert has driven in at least one run.
+In 16 of those games (12.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 63 of 127 games this season, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.